 To understand how addiction affects the brain, it’s important to know that when someone becomes addicted to a substance, their brain starts to work differently.
 One of the biggest changes is in the balance of chemicals in the brain, especially dopamine and glutamate.
 Dopamine is a chemical that makes you feel pleasure, and glutamate helps with learning and memory.
 When a person uses drugs or alcohol, such as cocaine, heroin, or nicotine, the brain releases too much dopamine, creating a pleasurable “high.”
 Over time, the brain gets used to these high levels and needs more of the substance to feel good, which is how substance use disorder begins.

 Addiction also changes how the brain’s neurons, or brain cells, communicate with each other.
 Normally, neurons communicate in a way that keeps your mood, thoughts, and behavior balanced.
 But with substance use, this communication gets altered.
 This is how addiction affects the brain, making it more focused on seeking pleasure from the addictive substance, while other important activities, like decision-making or controlling impulses, become harder to manage.
+If you’re looking to understand more about addiction itself, this article explains what addiction is and why it can be so challenging to overcome.

 Our brains often default to the pathways of neurons that are most efficient or easiest.
 If someone uses substances frequently early in life (before their brain is fully developed), the development of their prefrontal cortex can be affected.
 This part of the brain is responsible for planning, regulating emotions, and controlling impulses.